 When you hit the road, you expect a smooth ride, but that’s not the case when something malfunctions.
 However, it can be strange when the car shakes at idle but smooths out while driving.
 This predicament can leave a lot of people scratching their heads.
 You might also start to wonder if the vehicle is safe to drive at all.

-We look at each of these issues to determine the appropriate fix.
-Our guide also lays out the average cost of each repair.
+I look at each of these issues to determine the appropriate fix.
+This guide also lays out the average cost of each repair.

-Reasons Car Shakes at Idle But Smooths Out While Driving
+Reasons Why A Car Shakes at Idle But Smooths Out While Driving

 1. Bad Motor Mounts